tokdaniel/js-test/README.md

 # Javascript tests for job applicants
 This is a repository for employees to review their interview subjects current level of knowledge and thinking.
 Also for js-developer wannabes to practice and learn.
+Try to not just satisfy the unit tests, since it doesn't do any good for anyone.:)

 ## The tests consist of implementation of several algorithms:
 * Palindromes - Check if the given input is a palindrome.